VarunBhaaskar/VarunBhaaskar/README.md

 ### Hi there 👋

 I am Varun Bhaaskar.
-I am currently pursuing my bachelor's in Electronics and Communication engineering with a strong interest towards Machine learning and Deep learning apart from my own core fields.
+I have done my bachelor's in Electronics and Communication engineering with a strong interest towards Machine learning and Deep learning apart from my own core fields.